xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 ## Introduction

 After successfully introducing the [LPTS](https://xrdocs.io/ncs5500/tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts/) for control plane protection and the [ACL's](https://xrdocs.io/ncs5500/tutorials/security-acl-on-ncs5500-part1/) for data-plane protection on the NCS55xx and NCS5xx portfolio, we will start this new series on faster convergence.
 All of us are already aware of the concept Bidirectional Forwarding Detection - BFD.
 BFD is fairly old technology and is widely deployed across the industry for faster network convergence.
-In this tech-note, we will discuss the hardware architecture and implementation of BFD on NCS55xx and NCS5xx platforms.
+In this tech-note, we will discuss the implementation of BFD w.r.t NCS55xx and NCS5xx platforms.

 ## Quick Refresh